 Using the radio in weather mode

-- · You cannot transmit while in weather mode. - To enter weather mode, press WX-MEM. - Weather mode can filter out alerts that do not affect your location if the location code (FIPS code) of the alert is entered in your radio (see page 17).
-If you have no FIPS codes programmed into your radio, the radio will notify you of all alerts in any area. - To turn off the radio's alert tone, press any button. - To cancel weather mode and return to the previous marine channel, press the WX-MEM button again.
+- · You cannot transmit while in weather mode. - To enter weather mode, press WX-MEM. - To cancel weather mode and return to the previous marine channel, press WX-MEM.

 Weather mode with Weather Alert Watch